xytrux/RPCsync/README.md

 ![](https://github.com/Xytrux/RPCsync/blob/main/RPCsync-full.png?raw=true)

+# Making your RPC

+In order to make your RPC, you must head to the [Discord Developer Portal](https://discord.com/developers/applications)

+Once you've made your way there, you want to hit "New Application" in the top right corner.

+Next, you wanna name your RPC (this will also be what displays in your status.
+Ex.
+Playing **Minecraft**)

+Once, thats done, you wanna look at the sidebar on the left and click "Rich Presence."
+Make sure you are on "Art Assets" in the dropdown.

+Scroll down and start adding your images!

+Once you have added your images, navigate to the OAuth page in the sidebar.

+Once there, copy the client ID.

+And then simply insert your assets and client ID into the client!

 # Guide

 This guide provides step-by-step instructions on how to run RPCsync using the provided code.
 There are 2 ways.